seancarter99/MEAN-Training/Angular Day 3 Summary and Walk-through.md

 `http://localhost:4200/movies/genre/action`
 `http://localhost:4200/movies/genre/drama`

-To play around with query parameters, see https://angular.io/guide/router#link-parameters-array
+To play around with query parameters, see https://angular.io/guide/router#link-parameters-array or https://www.tektutorialshub.com/angular/angular-passing-parameters-to-route/

 To make some parameterized subroutes, we can do the following: